Maloney picture

 Optical profilometry image of buckled thin film

-I've collected a variety of thin film patterns.
+I’ve collected a variety of thin film patterns and the fantastic variety of terms used to describe them.

 MicroCHIPS logo

 From 2001 to 2005 I worked for MicroCHIPS, Inc., a Boston-area bioMEMS company.
-This extended abstract (pdf) describes the state of the technology in 2003.
+This extended abstract describes the state of the technology in 2003.
+We published this report of preclinical testing in Nature Biotechnology in 2006.

 3DMEMS platform